 Admission to the Shelly Truck Driving School LLC is open to any High School graduate, or GED (equivalent) eighteen years or older.
 Individuals with no high school diploma or GED can be admitted provided such applicants are able to pass an ability to benefit examination (Wonderlic Test with a score of 10 or more) which will be administered by the school at no charge.
+Applicants must be able to pass a D.O.T physical and Regulated drug test.
+An individual 18 years old or under the age of 21 years old are restricted to Intrastate travel only.

 Before being admitted, applicants must provide a copy of: